mariobelmar/college/snt/games/backlog.rst

 Todo
 =====
+- add auto code auto check with a Makefile
+- type function attributes

+  - def show2_0(human: str, ordi: str) -> str:
+- get rules from GAME_RULES structure
+- make winner use GAME_RULES

+- replace 2 letters sc, st, pa by names
 - add an input for humans and random.choose for ordi
-- replace 2 letters sc, st, pa by names
 - use classes
-- type function attributes
-- add auto code auto check with a Makefile

 Done
 ====